s-kania/def-windward-jps/README.md

 - stores grid state in native memory,
 - supports 8-direction movement (with the octile heuristic),
 - allows choosing heuristics (`octile`, `manhattan`, `euclidean`),
-- returns a path as an array of points ready for Lua usage.
+- returns a path as an array of points ready for Lua usage,
+- native code compiled with the C++98 standard for full Defold compatibility.

 ## Installation